nationalarchives/design-system/src/styles/forms/index.md

 Do not use the [date search](../../components/date-search/) or [select](../../components/select/) components in forms designed for users to submit data for storage.

-{{ example({ group: "styles", item: "forms", example: "user-submitted", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false, noPadding: true }) }}
+{{ example({ group: "styles", item: "forms", example: "user-submitted", html: true, nunjucks: true, size: "xxl", nunjucksOptions: false }) }}

 ### Displaying errors